Khedr05/ITI_Android_Automotive_Track/00_Embedded_Linux/00_AdminLinux_Task1/01_readme.md

 overcome that?

-rmdir: failed to remove 'dir11': Directory not empty rm -r dir11
+rmdir: failed to remove 'dir11': Directory not empty

+what did i notice that rmdir is not allowed to remove not empty directory

+to overcome this you can use rm command with -r option to make it remove recursive antthing in the directory and then the directory

+rm -r dir11

 4.b - Then remove OldFiles using rmdir –p command.
 State what happened to the hierarchy (Note: you are in your home directory) ?

 rmdir -p ~/Documents/oldFiles

 rmdir: failed to remove '/home/sherif/Documents/oldFiles': Not a directory

+Nothing happen to the directory because oldFiles is a file not a directory

 4.c - The output of the command pwd was /home/user.
 Write the absolute and relative path for the file mycv ?

 absolute : /home/docs/mycv

 relative : docs/mycv

 5 - Copy the /etc/passwd file to your home directory making its name is mypasswd ?